Talladega College Dragged On Social Media After Accepting Invitation To Perform At Donald Trump’s Inauguration

 According to NPR.org, the Talladega College marching band has accepted the invitation to perform at Donald Trump’s presidential inauguration.
 Despite the long list of celebrities who refused to perform, Presidential Inaugural Committee CEO Sara Armstrong claims people all over the country, including the Talladega College marching band, are eager to perform.

 “People from every corner of the country have expressed great interest in President-elect Trump’s inauguration and look forward to continuing a salute to our republic that spans more than two centuries,” said Armstrong.
-She also confirmed Talladega will “be adding their names to the long list of Americans who have honored our country by marching in the inaugural parade.”
+She also confirmed Talladega would “be adding their names to the long list of Americans who have honored our country by marching in the inaugural parade.”

 Talladega College, Alabama's oldest private historically black college, accepts invitation to play at inauguration https://t.co/7yZATaa9eA pic.twitter.com/WstKljE2DC